Catholic bishop of Honolulu

 Depicted next to Pope Pius XI and below Saint Joseph, Patron of the Universal Church, is Bishop Stephen Alencastre who was the fifth and last Vicar Apostolic of the Hawaiian Islands.

-The Roman Catholic Bishop of Honolulu is the diocesan bishop of the Catholic Diocese of Honolulu in the United States, the Latin Church ecclesiastical territory over the entire state of Hawaii and the unincorporated Hawaiian Islands.
+The Bishop of Honolulu is the diocesan bishop of the Diocese of Honolulu in the United States, the Latin Catholic ecclesiastical territory over the entire state of Hawaii and the unincorporated Hawaiian Islands.
 The Honolulu diocese is a suffragan see in the ecclesiastical province administered by the metropolitan Archbishop of San Francisco.
 The Bishop of Honolulu is a member of the United States Conference of Catholic Bishops.
 He has two ecclesiastical seats: the Cathedral Basilica of Our Lady of Peace and the Co-Cathedral of Saint Theresa of the Child Jesus, both located in the City of Honolulu.

 Previous to the canonical elevation of the Diocese of Honolulu, a single priest led what was the Prefecture Apostolic of the Sandwich Islands.
 The prefecture apostolic was later incorporated into another ecclesiastical territory, led by a bishop serving as Vicariate Apostolic of Oriental Oceania.
 The prefecture was later elevated to a vicariate apostolic.
 The phrase "Sandwich Islands" was later deleted and replaced by "Hawaiian Islands".
 Five bishops have led the Vicariate Apostolic of the Hawaiian Islands.
 All bishops were members of the Congregation of the Sacred Hearts of Jesus and Mary.

 Five diocesan bishops have served the Diocese of Honolulu.
 On May 17, 2005 Pope Benedict XVI appointed as the fifth bishop of Honolulu Clarence Silva, who was consecrated and installed on July 21, 2005.

 Church organization

 Bishop Herman Koeckemann was the second Vicar Apostolic of the Hawaiian Islands.
 His coat-of-arms and an image of Blessed Damien of Moloka‘i adorn the Cathedral of Our Lady of Peace.

-Under civil laws, the Bishop of Honolulu acts as president of the Roman Catholic Church in Hawaii as corporation sole.
+Under civil laws, the Bishop of Honolulu acts as president of the Catholic Church in Hawaii as corporation sole.
 He oversees several agencies and departments that include but are not limited to: Augustine Educational Foundation, Catholic Campus Ministry, Catholic Charities, Department of Religious Education, Ethnic Ministry, Office of Worship, Eastern Catholic Vicariate, Saint Stephen Diocesan Center, Social Ministry, Diocesan Tribunal.
 He is also the publisher of the Hawai‘i Catholic Herald newspaper.

 Efficient administration necessitated the creation of several vicariates served by vicars forane directly subordinate to the Bishop of Honolulu.
 The vicariates forane are: West Honolulu Vicariate, East Honolulu Vicariate, Windward O‘ahu Vicariate, Leeward O‘ahu Vicariate, Maui Vicariate, West Hawai‘i Vicariate, East Hawai‘i Vicariate and Kaua‘i Vicariate.
 A separate vicariate was created for ethnic communities and persons belonging to any of the Eastern Catholic Churches.
 Within each vicariate are the individual parish churches, each led by pastors.